 Warning Signs of Gum Disease

 If you notice any of the signs below, see your dentist.
-However, you can have periodontal disease and not notice any of these warning signs.
+However, you can have gum disease and not notice any of these warning signs.
 That is why regular dental checkups are very important.

-• gums that bleed when you brush or floss
+- gums that bleed when you brush or floss

-• red, swollen, or tender gums
+- gums that are red, swollen, puffy, or tender

 - bad breath that doesn’t go away

-• pus between the teeth and gums
+- pus between your teeth and gums

-• a change in the way your teeth fit together when you bite
+- a change in the way your teeth fit together when you bite

-What Causes Periodontal Disease?
+What Causes Gum Disease?